Polish sovereign term-premium decomposition

 Full sample Last 5 years Last 2 years Last 1 year

-Cross-sectional summary statistics of the PL ACM and BRW term premia at standard horizons (1y, 2y, 3y, 5y, 7y, 10y) over the selected window.
+Cross-sectional summary statistics of the PL term premia at standard horizons (1y, 2y, 3y, 5y, 7y, 10y) over the selected window, with the model picked from the toggle above.
 The "% rank" column shows where the latest observation sits in the windowed distribution: 0% = at the historical minimum, 100% = at the historical maximum, 50% = at the median.
 Click any row to load that horizon into the time-series chart below.

 PL term premia by horizon — ACM versus BRW